rv0fficial/CSA-Server-Client-Configuration/DHCP/README.md

 systemctl status dhcpd
 ```

 Ensure that DHCP is active and running.
-On the client side, change the IP settings to Automatic (DHCP).
+On the client side (Fedora), change the IP settings to Automatic (DHCP).
 Use the following command to check the IP address assigned:

 ```bash
 ifconfig